iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11/report.md

 > disappointed would be helpful if you listed citizen corps.
 And ways to expand and improve readiness.
 Most e.m.a. offices have no knowledge of getting volunteers for natural disasters in Illinois, and I have a feeling they don't care<br> :date: __2019-09-02 21:56:27__

 > I would give it a zero, but that's not an option.
 I just found out about this app, and being in the path of hurricane Dorian, thought it would be a good app to have.
 However, it doesn't search/recognize my location when i try to enter it for alerts, making it pretty useless to me.
 Edited to add: after the 5th install, i was finally able to add a location, so i bumped up the stars.<br> :date: __2019-09-01 03:46:38__

-> This app needs to be updated immediately.
-I live in Miami but when I click on 'shelter' the only option is 'Kansas' and there is no way to change it.<br> :date: __2019-08-31 14:16:33__